Mr Edward Santow

 Edward Santow has been Human Rights Commissioner at the Australian Human Rights Commission since August 2016.

-Ed leads the Commission’s work on modern slavery, detention and implementing the Optional Protocol to the Convention Against Torture (OPCAT); as well as marriage equality and other human rights issues affecting LGBTI people.
-Ed also has primary responsibility for the Commission’s work on freedom of expression, freedom of religion and freedom of association.
+Ed leads the Commission’s work on detention and implementing the Optional Protocol to the Convention Against Torture (OPCAT); refugees and migration; as well as marriage equality and other human rights issues affecting LGBTI people.
+Ed also has primary responsibility for the Commission’s work on counter-terrorism and national security; modern slavery, as well as freedom of expression and freedom of religion.

 Ed’s areas of expertise include human rights, public law and discrimination law.
 He is a Senior Visiting Fellow at the University of New South Wales (UNSW), and serves on a number of boards and committees, including the Australia Pro Bono Centre.